sanjiv-65/AD-Lab-assignments/README.md

 ## Week 4: Classification with Logistic Regression
 Objective:Understand binary classification using logistic regression.
 Experiment:
-Build a logistic regression model to classify emails as spam or not spam.
+Build a logistic regression model to classify emails as spam or not spam.<br>
 -Accuracy: A percentage indicating how many emails were correctly classified.
 -Assess model performance using accuracy, confusion matrix, and